 Lisa Trubitt is the Assistant CIO for Policy & Communications at the University at Albany, SUNY, where she focuses on improving and administering IT services to the University community.
 Current responsibilities include: IT policy development; internal and external communications; fostering relationships and working with various stakeholder and advisory groups; and strategic planning.
 Her interests range from the professional development and mentoring of staff to exploring creative solutions for organizational challenges and rethinking the role of IT in higher education.

-The leader of the EDUCAUSE IT Communications Constituent Group (ITCOMM), Trubitt has given numerous presentations and authored articles on the importance of IT communications.
+The co-founder and former leader of the EDUCAUSE IT Communications Constituent Group (ITCOMM), Trubitt has given numerous presentations and authored articles on the importance of IT communications.
 Policy-related activities include presentations and service on the former ICPL Advisory Committee.
-Trubitt is on the faculty of the EDUCAUSE Management Institute (2013-16) and has served on the EDUCAUSE Annual Conference Program and Professional Development Committees.
+Trubitt is currently the director of the EDUCAUSE Institute Management Program faculty.
+She has also served on the EDUCAUSE Annual Conference Program and Professional Development Committees.
 She is currently a member of the NERCOMP Board and faculty for the Workshop Series for Managers Part 2.
 She is a trustee of the Capital District Library Council (CDLC) and a Frye Leadership Fellow (2007).
 Trubitt holds a bachelor of arts in English and Criminal Justice and a master of arts in Criminal Justice from the University at Albany.